-An essential dimension associated to the establishment of these Nawabis was the supporting links which were located both within and outside the province.
-These linkages are reflective of the nature and working of power relations in the region.
+A significant dimension to the establishment of these Nawabis was the supporting links which were located both within and outside the province.
+These linkages provide important insights into the nature and working of power relations.

-The rise of the Nawabi regime at Bharuch and its vicissitudes is an interesting interplay of the different components within the power structure.
+The rise of the Nawabi regime at Bharuch and its vicissitudes is an interesting interplay of different components within the power structure.

-Mirza Abdullah Beg, the founder of the dynasty at Bharuch was a Mughal faujdar who had been appointed during the uncertain circumstances in 1725.
+Mirza Abdullah Beg, the founder of the dynasty at Bharuch was the Mughal faujdar who had been appointed in uncertain circumstances in 1725.
 He established his de-facto authority by winning over the disgruntled Kasbati troops recruited by Pilaji Gakewad.
-The Maratha chief came to enjoy control over Bharuch

-2 Yasin's Datur-i-Malguzari, tr and ed.
-Hasan Mahmud, entitled, An Eighteenth Century Agrarian Manual, Delhi, 2000, P. 284 by virtue of an agreement with Hamid Khan (the Nizam's protégé and naib nazim) to share revenues of Gujarat in return for his assistance in his reinstatement at Ahmedabad.
+The Maratha chief enjoyed control over Bharuch by virtue of an agreement with Hamid Khan to share revenues of Gujarat in return for his support to assume autonomous authority at Ahmedabad.
 Clashes between both were thus inevitable and persisted during subsequent years.
 These were eventually resolved with the intervention of Nizam-ul-Mulk.
 Technically, Bharuch constituted a portion of the Nizam's jagirs which had been assigned to him with other areas when he had been appointed the suba nazim in 1723.
 The reasons underlying the intervention and mediation of the Nizam were basically an extension of his influence in the Deccan.
 It was imperative for him to have allies and protégés in Gujarat to undermine the Peshwa, his arch rival in the Deccan.
 The Gaekwads were the rivals of the Peshwa in Gujarat which made the Nizam patronize them.
-On the other hand uncertainties in the province pushed Abdullah Beg to seek support of the Nizam which was willingly extended with the conferment of the title of Nek Alam Khan (I) and a sanad for the office of the faujdar.
+Meanwhile, uncertainties in the province pushed Abdullah Beg to seek support of the Nizam which was willingly extended with the conferment of the title of Nek Alam Khan I and a sanad for the office of the faujdar.
 Thus, both the conflicting forces were neutralized.
-Further with the Nizam's mediation it was agreed that the revenues of Bharuch were to be shared by both his protégés at Bharuch.
-The patronage of the Nizam thus facilitated Nek Alam Khan I to consolidate and legitimize his de-facto authority besides according a sound fiscal base to the fledging lineage.
+Further with his mediation it was also agreed that the revenues of Bharuch were to be shared by both his protégés at Bharuch.
+The patronage of the Nizam facilitated Nek Alam Khan I to consolidate and legitimize his de-facto authority besides according a sound fiscal base to the fledging lineage.
 Nek Alam I was succeeded by his son, Mirza Beg in 1739 who continued to enjoy the Nizam's patronage with the title of Nek Alam II and a sanad confirming him to the office of the faujdar and the parganas held by him.